truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/ZvolsScreensScale.md

 {{< /expand >}}

 #### Delete Zvol
-The **Delete** button on the **Zvol Details** widget opens a window that includes information about other options or services that use the zvol, for example a parent to other datasets and the services the child datasets of a parent dataset uses.
+The **Delete** button on the **Zvol Details** widget opens a window that includes information about other options or services that use the zvol.
+For example, a parent to other datasets and the services the child datasets of a parent dataset uses.
 Non-root parent and child datasets include the **Delete** button.
 {{< expand "Click Here for More Information" "v" >}}
-The **Delete** window for a parent dataset (non-root) includes information about snapshots, shares or other services such as Kubernetes or VMs that use the dataset.
+The **Delete** window for a parent dataset (non-root) includes information about snapshots, shares, or other services such as Kubernetes or VMs that use the dataset.
 If it is a parent to other datasets, the window includes the services a child dataset of this parent dataset uses.

-If a zvol uses services the window displays them.
+If a zvol uses services, the window displays them.

 ![DeleteZvolWindow](/images/SCALE/22.12/DeleteZvolWindow.png "Delete Zvol")

 If a zvol is not used by a service, it does not display a service.

-The window includes field where you type the path for the zvol and a **Confirm** option you must select to activate the **Delete Dataset** button.
+The window includes a field where you type the path for the zvol, and a **Confirm** option you must select to activate the **Delete Dataset** button.
 {{< /expand >}}

 ### Zvol Space Management Widget